chmcewan/Sunny-d/README.md

 # Sunny-d

-Sunny-d provides a super convenient Matlab interface to the awesome SUNDIALS ODE solvers.
+Sunny-d provides a super convenient Matlab interface to the [SUNDIALS](http://computation.llnl.gov/projects/sundials-suite-nonlinear-differential-algebraic-equation-solvers) ODE solvers.
 These can be 100x faster than Matlab's solvers, particularly for stiff problems.

 ## Usage